remino/mkwebalbum/README.md

 Outputs to index.html by default unless specified otherwise.
 Can also output to stdout if <outputfile> is specified as '-'.

+Requires awk and imagemagick.

 OPTIONS:

 	-a          List all files and sub-directions.
+	-e <regex>  Exclude files with name matching this regex.
+	            Defaults to '^\.'.
 	-h          Show this help screen.
+	-r          Regenerate previews instead of skipping those that already exist.
 	-t <title>  Specify HTML title.
 Defaults to name of <inputdir>.
 	-v          Show script name and version number.